rgdSolutions/virtual-fitting-room/README.md

 ## Design Direction

-**Aesthetic**: Editorial / Fashion-forward — a dark, sophisticated palette inspired by luxury fashion apps.
+- **Aesthetic** - Editorial / Fashion-forward — a dark, sophisticated palette inspired by luxury fashion apps.
 Confident typography, generous spacing, and subtle elegance.
 The app feels like preparing for a fashion shoot, not uploading a file.

 ## Getting Started